mizzmo/Maintainable_Software_With_Snake_Game/docs/diagrams.md

 - All that main does is print a string.
 - It has no relations to other classes or code.

+### Food Class
+- Has 3 uses in "Play" class.
+- Constructor takes no values, picks a random food image, gets height and width and sets a random position for the food to go.
+- Has method "eaten" that checks if food has been eaten and increases the score accordingly.
+Has one use in the "Play" class.
+- Has a method "draw" which draws an image at given coordinates.
+Has 2 uses in "Play" class.

+### GameUtil Class
+- Has uses in "ImageUtil" and "MyFrame".
+- Has method "getImage" which takes a path to an image, reads it and returns it as BufferedImage.
+- Has method "rotateImage" which takes an image and rotates it to a specified amount.

+### ImageUtil Class
+- Has uses in "Food", "MyFrame" and "Play" classes.
+- Only has a constructor that sets indexes to certain images.

+### MusicPlayer Class
+- Has uses in "Play" and "MusicPlayer" classes.
+- Extends thread.
+- Constructor takes a filename and initialises a variable with it.
+- Has method "Play" which creates a new thread and plays the music file.
+- Has method "getMusicPlay" which takes a filename and plays that file using a new "MusicPlayer" Object.

 ### Movable Interface Class
+- Has one use in the "MyFrame" class.
 - Movable is an interface that contains one void method, "move".
 - This method has 1 implementation in the "MyFrame" class.

 ### MyFrame Class
+- Has uses in "Food" and "Play" and "MyFrame".
 - Implements Movable.
 - Extends JPanel.
 - Used to create the game window.